UCSC-Treehouse/pipelines/treeshop.md

 After confirming that you successfully processed your data, you may want to shut down your docker machine.
 This will free up resources and space for other Treehouse and Genomics Institute users.

+#### All machines

+To shut down all docker-machines type:

+    fab down

+#### Select machines

-To do this you will need the name of the docker machine you want to shut down (type `docker-machine ls` for a list of machines).
+To select which machines you want to shut down you will need the name of the docker machine you want to shut down (type `docker-machine ls` for a list of machines).
 Then type:

     docker-machine rm [machine name]

 Press `y` to confirm deletion.

+#### Free Floating IPs

 You may need to log into openstack in order to release the Floating IPs you used.
 While connected to the VPN, log into Openstack via http://podcloud.pod/.